[Analysis] COP26 climate summit: could it be different this time?

 Even though discussions will be focussed on the misalignment between climate pledges and what is required to limit global temperatures to 1.5 degrees, it is highly probably that the so-called 'emissions gap' will remain after COP26.

-The UN recently warned that the world has just eight years to halve current global emissions – some 28 gigatonnes of CO2 by 2030.
+The UN recently warned that the world has just eight years to halve current global emissions – some 28 gigatonnes of CO2 equivalent per year by 2030.

 One of the key aims of the conference is to encourage the financial sector to do more, moving investments out of fossil fuels.
 But economic discussions will be mainly concentrating on the long-term climate finance for the post-2025 period.